ja11sop/cuppa/README.md

 )
 ```

-This will automatically ensure that necessary includes are other compile options are set for the boost version that is found at `boost-home`.
+This will automatically ensure that necessary includes and other compile options are set for the boost version that is found at `boost-home`.
 If you need to link against specific boost libraries this can also be done in the sconscript file as follows:

 ```python
 Import('env')